3dgeo-heidelberg/virtualearn3d/doc/source_pages/page_evaluators.rst

     * ``"F1"`` F1 score (harmonic mean of precision and recall).
     * ``"IoU"`` Intersection over union (also known as Jaccard index).

+-- ``ignore_classes``
+    Optional list of classes to be ignored when computing the evaluation metrics.
+Any point whose label matches a class in this list will be excluded.

 -- ``report_path``
     Path to write the evaluation of the classification to a text file.